 If you are allowed to access your personal email account at work, your employer may monitor such emails only in exceptional circumstances (e.g., to investigate criminal activity).

 If you think that your employer has illegally monitored your emails or wants to discipline you for improper email use, you should seek expert legal advice as a matter of priority.

 Identity theft and phishing scams are on the increase.
 Basically, the scams work like this: a criminal will send you an email pretending to come from a genuine company operating on the Internet to trick you into disclosing personal information.
 The email may claim that it is necessary to "update" or "verify" your customer account information and then urge you to click on a link from the email, which will take you to the bogus website.
 Any information entered on the bogus website will be captured by the criminals for their own fraudulent purposes.

 Most seasoned computer users recognise these dodgy emails instantly, but children or those less experienced with the online world may be taken in.
-The Consumer Direct website has an extensive list of common phishing scams and an online facility to report new ones.
-If you have become a victim of a phishing scam, you should report it immediately to your local police.

 You may also fall victim to a company's lax email security standards.
 Under the Data Protection Act, organisations must handle customers' personal data with appropriate care.
 This is especially important in financial services, law and healthcare.
 Businesses and public bodies in these and other fields should not transmit sensitive data via unsecured and unencrypted emails.
 This is because it is comparatively easy to read and/or modify such emails while they're in transit.
 Moreover, since it's relatively easy to intercept email in transit, criminals can access and then exploit sensitive personal and financial data.